amplitude/amplitude-docs/README.md

 ## Deployment previews

-Amplitude Docs runs on the Vercel platform.
-If you already have a Vercel seat with Amplitude, your PRs will build previews on Vercel.
-If you don't have a Vercel seat, the PR displays a message that you need to request access to Vercel to build a preview.
-Ignore this message.
-Unfortunately, Amplitude is out of Vercel seats.

-However, as a backup, the Docs team has added AWS Amplify as an alternative build preview tool.
-It takes a bit longer to build, but when a preview is ready, the AWS Amplify bot posts a comment to the PR with a link to the preview.
-To view the preview, click the link and add `/docs`.
-For example, `https://pr-246.d2yiv7onwgut1v.amplifyapp.com/docs`.
+Amplitude Docs builds on the Vercel platform.
+When you submit a PR, Vercel builds a preview automatically.
+Look for the comment from Vercel Bot with a link to the preview.
+The preview link opens the site, but you'll need to navigate to see updates or the home page.

 ## Working with Docs